 The sediment removal project is a partnership between the City of Longmont and the Federal Emergency Management Agency (FEMA).

-The City has been awarded a FEMA grant to fund improvements for this project.
+The City has been awarded a FEMA grant to fully fund improvements for this project.
+Cost for the project is estimated at $886,700.

 Final design has been completed for the Left Hand Creek Sediment project.
-The design has been submitted to FEMA for review.
-Once the design is approved by FEMA, it will be submitted to the U.S. Army Corps of Engineers for obtain the necessary permits.
+FEMA has approved the design, and the U.S. Army Corps of Engineers has issued the necessary permits.
+Colt & Steel Corp. has been awarded the contract to complete the work.

-Construction to remove sediment and repair embankments will begin once approvals and permits have been secured., Currently, this construction is anticipated to begin in late summer or fall 2017.
+Construction to remove sediment and repair embankments is scheduled to begin in mid-January 2018.
 The work is expected to take approximately three months to complete.